Prototypist1/FunctionFlow/ReadMe.md

 }
 ```

 So, a few less characters, a little less mental strain and slightly more readable code.
-At the cost of a some preformance and a little black magic.
+At the cost of a some preformance, and a little less control over your code.

 ## Features

 ### Parallelism

 Function Graph can automatically parallelize your graph.
-Much like automatic wiring, automatic parallize is pretty simple.
-Each sub-algorithm is run as soon as all the sub-algorithms that produce it's inputs have ran.
+Much like automatic wiring, automatic parallization is pretty simple.
+Each sub-algorithm is run as soon as all the sub-algorithms that produce it's inputs are finished.

 To make a flow parallel, just use the `RunInParallel` method.